DiamondLightSource/pytac/docs/index.rst

 =======================================
 Python Toolkit for Accelerator Controls (Pytac) is a python library for accelerator commissioning and beam study.

 It is a framework that implements high level configure/run behaviour of control system components.
 Pytac  includes a set of API (Application Programming Interface) which is used for writing further scripts and interactive controls.
-The function of Python Middle Layer is to provide a scripting language for on-line control, including non-EPICS based control systems.
+The function of Pytac is to provide a scripting language for on-line control.